 The IBM 2085 is the central processing unit (CPU) for the Model 85.
-The physical complex that contains the CPU also includes several power frames, a coolant distribution unit, the maintenance console (which includes a system control panel with CRT display, a status and control display consisting of a microfichetype projection display coupled with incandescent indicators, and a microfiche document viewer for examining reference material pertinent to system operation), and a stand-alone power distribution unit.
+The physical complex that contains the CPU also includes several power frames, a coolant distribution unit, the system control panel (which includes a main control panel with CRT display, a microfiche document viewer for examining reference material pertinent to system operation, and an indicator viewer consisting of a microfiche-type projection display coupled with incandescent lamps), and a stand-alone power distribution unit.
 A motor-generator set is also required and may be in an area other than the machine room.

 Functionally, the CPU consists of an instruction unit, an execution unit, a storage control unit, a high-speed buffer storage, maintenance controls, and control storage.

 The operations of the instruction unit and the execution unit are overlapped, allowing the execution of instructions to proceed while the instruction unit prepares for later operations.